bigbitbus/terrasalt/README.md

  -d eauth='pam' \
  | python -m json.tool
 ```
-Piping the output to the python json tool is optional; it simply pretty prints the json output.
+Piping the output to the python json tool is optional; it pretty prints the json output.
 ```json
 {
   "return": [